boriskurikhin/tictactoeAI/README.md

 The program contains 8 important files, the rest are either excecutables or debug stuff.

-1. makefile
-  * Helps us create excecutables and compile all our programs with _-Wall -ansi -pedantic_ tags
-2. tictactoe.h
-  * Contains all function definitions
-3. tictactoe.c
-  * Contains all functions, including a very important function tied closely with our AI _evalMove_
+**makefile** - helps us create excecutables and compile all our programs with _-Wall -ansi -pedantic_ tags **tictactoe.h** - contains all function definitions **tictactoe.c** - contains all functions, including a very important function tied closely with our AI _evalMove_
   ```c
   void evalMove(struct strategy_struct *record, unsigned short board, FILE* fp) {
 	unsigned short nextBoard;